Skip to page content

 WorldCat Publisher Pages

-The Publisher Pages prototype is an outgrowth of the OCLC Publisher Name Authority File, as well as the OCLC WorldMap and the OCLC Audience Level activities.
+The Publisher Pages prototype was an outgrowth of the OCLC Publisher Name Authority File, as well as the OCLC WorldMap and the OCLC Audience Level activities.

 Background

-A number of OCLC Research activities have developed around the idea of creating groups of web pages in which WorldCat data are aggregated to add value and expose new relationships.
+A number of OCLC Research activities developed around the idea of creating groups of web pages in which WorldCat data were aggregated to add value and expose new relationships.

 Impact

-WorldCat Publisher Pages repurposes results from the OCLC WorldMap and Audience Level prototypes to create rich, publicly available portraits of leading worldwide publishers identified in the Publisher Name Authority File.
+WorldCat Publisher Pages repurposed results from the OCLC WorldMap and Audience Level prototypes to create rich, publicly available portraits of leading worldwide publishers identified in the Publisher Name Authority File.

 Prototype description

-The WorldCat Publisher Pages prototype allows users to select a major publisher, and then to explore its publication history as reflected in the WorldCat database.
-Users can select a publisher either from a cloud, or via search.
-The Pages represent more than 1800 publishing entities (including imprints), including the largest publishers in the U.S., U.K., Canada, Australia, Germany, France, the Netherlands, Japan, Italy, China, the Russian Federation, Spain, Finland, Australia, Taiwan, and New Zealand.
+The WorldCat Publisher Pages prototype allowed users to select a major publisher, and then to explore its publication history as reflected in the WorldCat database.
+Users could select a publisher either from a tag cloud, or via search.
+The pages represent more than 1800 publishing entities (including imprints), including the largest publishers in the U.S., U.K., Canada, Australia, Germany, France, the Netherlands, Japan, Italy, China, the Russian Federation, Spain, Finland, Australia, Taiwan, and New Zealand.

-For each publisher, WorldCat Publisher Pages presents an overview of the organization’s "footprint" in WorldCat, including:
+For each publisher, WorldCat Publisher Pages presented an overview of the organization's "footprint" in WorldCat, including:

 • An authoritative name for the publisher (in most cases, the form either used by the Library of Congress or by Bowker’s Books in Print),